buddhist-uni/buddhist-uni.github.io/_content/articles/continual-mindfulness-according-to-patrul-rinpoche_deroche-marc-henri.md

 course: tibetan
 tags:
   - sati
+  - daily-life
+  - path
 year: 2022
 journal: jbe
 pages: "177--204"
 ---

-In Buddhist traditions, mindfulness is not limited to meditation; it applies to the entire path.
+> In Buddhist traditions, mindfulness is not limited to meditation; it applies to the entire path.
 Moreover, mindfulness cannot be regarded as something purely instrumental because it is part of a fundamentally reverential attitude.
 Thus, the various uses and misuses of the term “mindfulness” should not lead us to dismiss the importance of its ethical and soteriological role